Postgraduate Course: Research Methods: Planning Research (REDU11044)

 Each participant will produce a proposal poster that should specify his/her research question, or a set of related research questions, and justify its/their practical, professional and theoretical significance.
 It will outline a strategy and design for collecting and analysing evidence that is suitable for the research question.
 Provision for philosophical studies and empirical research will be made.

 | On completion of the course students will have:

 1. identified appropriate research questions and how they might be addressed by particular methodological approaches and data collection methods;

 2. planned a programme of research, showing an appropriate level of critical awareness of issues relating to research reliability and validity, and ethical considerations;

 3. articulated clearly the kinds of conclusions and recommendations they will be able to make given the research design choices they have made;

-4. presented a proposal for a research project in accord with the relevant academic conventions.
+4. presented a proposal for a research project in poster form in accord with the relevant academic conventions.

 Bechhofer, F. & Paterson, L. (2000) Principles of Research Design in the Social Sciences.
 London: Routledge.